 Phthalates as part of fragrance in baby wipes

-> Most companies do not disclose fragrance ingredients to US consumers even though a lot of people have allergies to fragrance.
-According to EWG, fragrance mixes often contain diethyl phthalate, which is associated with hormone disruption.
+Most companies do not disclose fragrance ingredients to US consumers even though a lot of people have allergies to fragrance.
+According to EWG, fragrance mixes often contain diethyl phthalate associated with hormone disruption.
 Fragrance mixes have been associated with allergies, dermatitis, and respiratory distress.
 The EWG has given fragrance a rating of 8 (source).

-> Luckily, baby wipes manufacturers are catching on and very few brands contain fragrance.
+Luckily, baby wipes manufacturers are catching on and very few brands contain fragrance.
 You can find out which baby wipes still contain fragrance in the Baby Wipes Rating List.

-> Some so-called best baby wipes companies claim that they use “natural” fragrance.
+Some so-called best baby wipes companies claim that they use “natural” fragrance.
 Sounds nice, doesn’t it?
 This can be tricky.
-First of all, the word “natural” is not legally defined or regulated.
-Thus, “natural” does not equal safe.
+First of all, there is no legal definition for the word “natural,” and “natural” does not equal “safe.”
 (Remember, crude oil is also natural.)
 In addition, if the company does not disclose a full list of ingredients in their natural fragrance, it is best to use unscented baby wipes.

-> The difference between fragrance-free and unscented baby wipes
+The difference between fragrance-free and unscented baby wipes

 Actually, fragrance-free baby wipes are safer than unscented wipes!
 What is the difference?
 According to the Environmental Protection Agency’s Safer Product Standards, there is a subtle difference.
 The unscented claim means that the product may contain chemicals that mask the smell or odor of other ingredients of baby wipes.
 Fragrance-free means there no masking chemicals in the wipes, and, thus, potentially no hidden ingredients.
 See the difference?
 So fragrance-free is what you want to look for.
 To learn more surprising information about this, please read my post about natural fragrance.